 We recommend using Booking.com to find accommodation.
 It is our favorite hotel website for quickly comparing the prices of multiple hotel booking sites at once.

 The best time to visit Bruges is during the late spring or summer months.
 The weather is warm and nice, less damp or rain.
 You will also see tons of greenery around as well.

 We visited Bruges in September which is considered a shoulder season (off-season).
 The weather was mild, with some overcasts during the day, but it didn’t rain the day we were in Bruges.
 Most tourist areas were not crowded.

 Top things to do in Winter Time in Bruges

 During winter and Christmas time, Bruges is a real treat.
 There are Christmas markets set up at the Markt Square.
 There are seasonal fix/events that you can partake and select Belgian Chocolates and holiday decorations to take it back home.

 Festivals such as the Ice Sculpture and Christmas Lightning all happen in grandeur here in Bruges.
 Learn more about winter guide in Bruges here.

 Belgium is popular for so many foods and Bruges is no exception.
 We found that experiencing food by the canal, at the market square or at a brewery adds a whole new meaning in Bruges and definitely makes for great memories.

-- Definitely try food at the market square.
-Your options range from meat to wine and cheese, fruits, chocolates, soup, waffles and crepes, Belgian frites and more
+- Definitely try the food at the market square.
+Your options range from meat to wine and cheese, fruits, chocolates, soup, waffles and crepes, Belgian Frites and more

 - Belgian Beer – You can try it at a brewery or bar/restaurant.
 Try Belgian beer at this popular restaurant – 2be